-An ideal skin antiseptic agent should have a broad spectrum of activity, fast onset, prolonged duration of action, and should not be inactivated by blood or other secretions.
-Additionally, it should have minimal toxic effects on the skin and other tissues.3 Though Povidone iodine is widely used for skin antisepsis before a regional anaesthetic technique, chlorhexidine gluconate has been consistently shown to be superior.
-Several investigators have shown that chlorhexidine is effective against a wide range of organisms and it effectively reduces colony count compared to Povidone iodine.33-37 It has a fast onset of action and has been shown to provide an extended duration of activity as compared to Povidone iodine.38 Chlorhexidine causes less skin irritation than Povidone iodine and is not inactivated in the presence of blood.
-An in vitro study conducted by Sakuragi et al 39 showed that the growth of both methicillin resistant and sensitive strains of S. aureus was completely inhibited by exposure to 0.5% chlorhexidine in 80% alcohol just for 15 sec.
-In contrast 10% Povidone iodine and 0.5% chlorhexidine inhibited growth only after 120 secs of exposure.
+An ideal skin antiseptic agent should have a broad spectrum of activity, fast onset, prolonged duration of action and should not be inactivated by blood or other secretions.
+Additionally, it should have minimal toxic effects on the skin and other tissues.3 Though povidone iodine is widely used for skin antisepsis before a regional anaesthetic technique, chlorhexidine gluconate has been consistently shown to be superior.
+Several investigators have shown that chlorhexidine is effective against a wide range of organisms and it effectively reduces colony count compared to povidone iodine.32-36 It has a fast onset of action and has been shown to provide an extended duration of activity as compared to povidone iodine.37 Chlorhexidine causes less skin irritation than povidone iodine and is not inactivated in the presence of blood.
+An in vitro study conducted by Sakuragi et al 38 showed that the growth of both methicillin resistant and sensitive strains of S. aureus was completely inhibited by exposure to 0.5% chlorhexidine inhibited growth only after 120 secs of exposure.
 Therefore, alcohol based chlorhexidine solution is considered to be superior to plain 0.5% chlorhexidine for skin disinfection.

 One of the major concerns of chlorhexidine is its potential neurotoxicity.
-There are a few case reports of adhesive arachnoiditis following neuraxial anaesthesia and accidental contamination of bupivacaine syringe with chlorhexidine was blamed as the reason.
-40, 41 Few animal studies also have proved the chlorhexidine neurotoxicity.
-41, 42 This complication, though rare is a catastrophic event and thus it has been recommended that only 0.5% chlorhexidine preparations instead of 2% solution to be used for skin antisepsis.
-42 This applies to PNBs as well.
-Most of the peripheral nerves are superficial and run within a short distance beneath the skin and are as susceptible to neurotoxicity similar to neuraxis.42 It is advised to use coloured solution of chlorhexidine and not to pour it in the gallipot during the procedure.
+There are a few case reports of adhesive arachnoiditis following neuraxial anaesthesia and accidental contamination of bupivacaine syringe with chlorhexidine was blamed as the reason.^{39, 40} Few animal studies also have proved the chlorhexidine neurotoxicity. ^{40, 41} This complication, though rare is a catastrophic event and thus it has been recommended that only 0.5% chlorhexidine preparations instead of 2% solution to be used for skin antisepsis.41 This applies to peripheral nerve blocks as well.
+Most of the peripheral nerves are superficial and run within a short distance beneath the skin and are as susceptible to neurotoxicity similar to neuraxis.41 It is advised to use coloured solution of chlorhexidine and not to pour it in the gallipot during the procedure.
 This is to avoid inadvertent drawing of chlorhexidine into the syringe and injecting instead of local anaesthetic.